Hurt At Work

 0:27 Voice 3: “Yeah.”

 0:28 Voice 2: ‘Right.
-Now, my boss, he reprimanded me and said some very vicious things that I’m very hurt about that…”
+Now, my boss reprimanded me and said some very vicious things that I’m very hurt about…”

-0:33 Voice 3: “What do mean hurt?
-You are hurt by his words or you had an injury?”
+0:33 Voice 3: “What do you mean hurt?
+You are hurt by his words, or you had an injury?”

 0:37 Voice 2: “I… well, I sustained an injury, but I was initially hurt with his words.”